- Awesome Music: The Title Theme and the Climax Theme, which is an even mix of fantasy fanfare and cute romantic comedy goofiness.

 - Heartwarming Moments: A couple...

 - In-Universe, Julia's life was this.
-Within the story, the fact that Julia's life was so nice that the prosecution barely trials her and instead watches highlights from her life to pass the time.
+Within the story, the fact that Julia's life was so nice that the prosecution barely questions her and instead watches the highlights of her life to pass the time.

 - Even the other people in the Afterlife Express are applauding.